 We now turn to the value $c(u_\Psi)$ for a given $\Psi$-net, where we assume $u_\Psi \in G_{(p)}$.
 For each $i$, let $J_{\Psi_i}$ be an $A_1$ subgroup of $G_{\Psi_i}$ containing the regular unipotent element $u_{\Psi_i}$.
 Let $J_\Psi$ be the product of the subgroups $J_{\Psi_i}$; then $u_\Psi$ is regular in $J_\Psi$.
 As observed above, the sum of the weight spaces corresponding to the weights in the $\Psi$-net is a $G_\Psi$-module; we may decompose this into $J_\Psi$-composition factors.
 Any such $J_\Psi$-composition factor $X$ is then a tensor product of $J_{\Psi_i}$-composition factors $X_i$.
 For each $i$ we may compute $\codim C_{X_i}(u_{\Psi_i})$; multiplying by $\prod_{j \neq i} \dim X_j$ gives $\codim C_X(u_{\Psi_i})$.
 Since the closure of ${u_\Psi}^G$ contains each $u_{\Psi_i}$, we may then take the maximum of the values $\codim C_X(u_{\Psi_i})$ as a lower bound for the contribution to $\codim C_V(u_\Psi)$ from the $J_\Psi$-composition factor $X$; summing over the $J_\Psi$-composition factors in the $G_\Psi$-module gives the value $c(u_\Psi)$ for the $\Psi$-net.

 We next discuss further the process of successively increasing the size of the subsystem $\Psi$ used in the calculations.
 At a given stage, using $\Psi$ we obtain a lower bound $c(\Psi)_{ss}$ for $\codim V_\kappa(s)$, and hence an upper bound $M - c(\Psi)_{ss}$ for the size of the subsystems $\Phi(s)$ for the semisimple classes $s^G$ which still require consideration.
 We then wish to take a certain larger subsystem $\Psi$ at the next stage, which requires us to know that each of these remaining $\Phi(s)$ has a conjugate of $\Psi$ disjoint from it.
-If the upper bound for $|\Phi(s)|$ is relatively small, this may be seen by inspection; for the other instances which arise we note the following.

-Given a subsystem $\Psi$, let $m_\Psi$ be the size of the smallest possible subsystem which intersects every conjugate of $\Psi$; then provided the upper bound for $|\Phi(s)|$ is smaller than $m_\Psi$, we may conclude that for each of the semisimple classes $s^G$ still under consideration there is indeed a conjugate of $\Psi$ disjoint from $\Phi(s)$.
-The values $m_\Psi$ which we will need are given in the following.
+If the upper bound for $|\Phi(s)|$ is relatively small, this may be seen by inspection.
+For the other instances which arise, we recall that for a subsystem $\Psi$ we write $m_\Psi$ for the size of the smallest possible subsystem which intersects every conjugate of $\Psi$, and use the values $m_\Psi$ given in Lemma~\ref{lem: m_Psi values}; provided the upper bound for $|\Phi(s)|$ is smaller than $m_\Psi$, we may conclude that for each of the semisimple classes $s^G$ still under consideration there is indeed a conjugate of $\Psi$ disjoint from $\Phi(s)$.